ikokkari/PythonProblems/bounty.md

   </tr>
 </table>

-A third problem collection reached 123 problems in January 31, 2026.
-Same rules as with the second collection.
+A third problem collection was started August 2024, and it reached 123 problems in January 31, 2026.

 <table>
 <tr>